turbot/steampipe-plugin-aws/docs/tables/aws_guardduty_publishing_destination.md

 # Table: aws_guardduty_publishing_destination

-AWS Guardduty Publishing Destination provides a resource to export the guard duty findings.
+AWS Guardduty Publishing Destinations provide a resource to export the guard duty findings.
 This requires an existing GuardDuty Detector.

 ## Examples